coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 ## Introduction to an integrated Windows Git environment
 Because this is a Windows centric environment, there are two additional technologies that will be discussed: PowerShell and my chosen GUI front end, Visual Studio Code.
 In other words, command line and GUI.
 Microsoft has been working very hard to promote PowerShell over the Cmd shell.
 Git works just fine in PowerShell.
 At this time, I know of nothing in Git that requires the Cmd shell.
 Therefore, I will continue to completely ignore it.
 In fact, there is at least one PS module, Posh-Git, that makes working in PowerShell easier than the Cmd shell.
 While I do believe that you can do ALL things Git in PowerShell.
 There are a couple of things that are just easier in a GUI.

 Visual Studio Code may not have set out to be a front end GUI for git.
 It's primary purpose is as a text file editor.
 It may be there are products worth looking at that are primarily a Git GUI, but I believe the advantage of VSCode is its ability to handle multiple tasks all at once.
 Perhaps the feature that sold me was the ability to open a PowerShell terminal at the bottom of the screen.
-With this, you can choose to perform many actions from the GUI or from PowerShell.
+With this, you can choose to perform many actions from the GUI or from PowerShell all within the same application.
 Even the Posh-Git enhancements are available in this way.
 Again, the configuration needed to make all of this work are in the <a href='InstallationNotes.md'>Install the Windows DevOps environment</a> document.

 ## Git Configuration
-Local configuration can get to be fancy if you want.
+Local configurations can get to be fancy if you want, but it is not necessary to get started.
 In the following list of commands, I have italicized (first two) the ones you should use all the time.

 Commands
 * *git config --global user.name "[name]"*
 * *git config --global user.email "[email address]"*
 * git config [--system/global/local] --list
+  * Use this to list the current configuration
   * There are three levels of configurtion.
 Specify the desired level or none at all to see all configurations
 * git config --global color.ui auto
 * git config --global core.editor vim